SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 - britain embraced interconnectivity (embraced/made profit off of trade, had a strong navy)
 	-  For over a century before 1815, of course, the Royal Navy had usually been the largest in the world. - kennedy
 	-  Th.e first was the steady and then (after the 1840s) spectacular growthof an integrated global economy, which drew ever more re- gionsinto a transoceanic and transcontinental trading and financial networkcentered upon western Europe, and in particular upon Great Britain. - kennedy
+	-  The British compelled China to sign a one-hundred-year lease over Hong Kong, which became one of the most important commercial and trading centers in Asia. - mason

 - japan 54!
 57!
 	- started as closed off